Lightning-League/Awesome-Lightning/.github/CONTRIBUTING.md

 # Contributing

-Welcome to the PyTorch Lightning community!
+Welcome to the Lightning AI Dev community!
 We're building the most advanced research platform on the planet to implement the latest, best practices and integrations that the amazing PyTorch team and other research organization rolls out!

 If you are new to open source, check out [this blog to get started with your first Open Source contribution](https://devblog.pytorchlightning.ai/quick-contribution-guide-86d977171b3a).